Expanding Storage

 Formatting Our Disk

 In order for our VM to make use of the extra storage, the new drive must be formatted and mounted.
 Different operating systems use different filesystem formats.
 You may already know that macOS uses the Apple File System (APFS) by default and that Windows uses the New Technology File System (NTFS).
-Linux is no different, but uses different file systems than macOS and Windows, by default.
-There are many formatting technologies that we can use in Linux, but we'll use the ext4 (fourth extended filesystem) format, since this is recommended by Google Cloud and is also a stable and common one for Linux.
+Linux is no different, but uses different file systems than macOS and Windows.
+There are many formatting technologies that we can use in Linux, but we'll use the ext4 (fourth extended filesystem) format.
+This is recommended for Google Cloud, and it is also a stable and common one for Linux.

 In this section, we will closely follow the steps outlined under the Formatting and mounting a non-boot disk on a Linux VM section.
 I replicate those instructions below, but I highly encourage you to read through the instructions on Google Cloud and here: